SabrinaMarkon/php-websockets-group-chatroom/readme.md

 - As members of the website, users can login and chat with one another either privately or in the group channel.

-- The chat uses websockets.
+- The chat uses websockets for both plain text and for showing attached images uploaded by the user.

 - The websocket can be set up as a persistent service using /etc/init and chatSocket.conf